mp-czhang/mp-czhang.github.io/_pages/about.md

 > **I am currently open to the job market 2024-2025 for a faculty position.**

 ### During my PhD 🎓
 I received extensive training in [AI-based x-ray CT reconstruction](/research/research-1), [interior problem](/research/research-2), and [patiant-specific quantitative image quality assessment](/research/research-3).
-Among them, I have published 5 first-authored, peer-reviewed [journal papers](/publications) and 13 oral presentations and numerous conference proceedings.
+Among them, I have published 5 first-authored, peer-reviewed [journal papers](/publications), 1 book chapter, 13 oral presentations and numerous conference proceedings.
 Additionally, I have significant experience in [x-ray imaging classification], [perfusion imaging](/research/research-4), and [accelerated MRI].
 These works were presented as first-author conference papers or published as co-authors papers.

 ### My Residency 🏥
 My residency has fostered my interest in [radiomics-guided radiation therapy].
 I am closely working with Dr Ke Nie and Dr Matthew Deek on [Habitat radiomics-guided prostate cancer focal and salvage boost radiation therapy] and [PSMA elevated bone oligomets prediction by radio-genomics].
 I also developed strong interest to MR-Linac and are closely working with Dr Meral Reyhan to commission the first [MR-Linac] in the new [Sheryl Morris Cancer Center](https://www.rwjbh.org/blog/2024/january/coming-soon-new-jersey-s-first-freestanding-canc/).

-While undergoing intensive clinical training, I have also engaged in various clinical projects to improve patient care, including developing institutional [VMAT-TBI](/clinical/clinical-TBI) procedures, utilizing beam-specific dosimetric leaf gap [DLG](/clinical/clinical-DLG) to enhance beam fluence calculation accuracy, and implementing surface-guided imaging ([SGRT])(/clinical/clinical-SGRT) for a tattoo-less right breast protocol.
+While undergoing intensive clinical training, I have also engaged in various clinical projects to improve patient care, including developing institutional [VMAT-TBI](/clinical/clinical-TBI) procedures, utilizing beam-specific dosimetric leaf gap [DLG](/clinical/clinical-DLG) to enhance beam fluence calculation accuracy, and implementing surface-guided imaging [SGRT](/clinical/clinical-SGRT) for a tattoo-less right breast protocol.
 These projects have greatly benefited from my [ESAPI](/clinical/clinical-ESAPI) skills.

 ### Beyond My Major Research Work 👀
 I have a special interest in state-of-the-art AI, such as reinforcement learning, diffusion models, and large language models.
 These fields are well within my skillset and represent potential research directions in the medical physics domain.